 - Stand mixer, hand mixer, or blender

-- Frying pan, skillet, or griddle
+- a frying pan, skillet, or griddle

 - Add your eggs and coconut milk to a mixing bowl and whisk together to combine.